Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Introduction

 \section{Introduction}

-The notion of Einstein-Podolsky-Rosen (EPR) `steering'~\cite{einstein1935can,schrodinger1935discussion} refers to a form of nonclassical correlations that arise when one considers measurements performed on half of a bipartite system prepared on an entangled state.
-Such correlations allow for the certification of entanglement under relaxed assumptions~\cite{cavalcanti2015detection,mattar2017experimental}, and constitute an information-theoretic resource for various cryptographic tasks~\cite{branciard2012one,gianissecretsharing}.
-For these reasons, many previous works~\cite{pusey2013negativity,weight,robustness,gallego2015resource} have begun the process of characterizing the resourcefulness of such correlations.
+The notion of Einstein-Podolsky-Rosen (EPR) `steering'~\cite{einstein1935can,schrodinger1935discussion,cavalcanti2009experimental} refers to a form of nonclassical correlations that arise when one considers measurements performed on half of a bipartite system prepared on an entangled state.
+Such correlations have multiple applications in quantum information~\cite{wiseman2007steering,uola2020quantum}; for example, they allow for the certification of entanglement under relaxed assumptions~\cite{cavalcanti2015detection,mattar2017experimental}, and constitute an information-theoretic resource for various cryptographic tasks~\cite{branciard2012one,gianissecretsharing}.
+For these reasons, many previous works~\cite{cavalcanti2009experimental,pusey2013negativity,weight,robustness,gallego2015resource} have begun the process of characterizing the resourcefulness of such correlations.

 In this paper, we develop a novel resource-theoretic approach to quantifying the nonclassicality of a given correlation in an EPR scenario.
-Our approach is conceptually motivated by a particular perspective on EPR correlations which dates back to Einstein, Podolsky, and Rosen themselves~\cite{einstein1935can}, but which we recast using modern quantum foundational concepts -- in particular, the language of causal modelling~\cite{pearl2000causality,Wood_2015}.
-In this approach, it is assumed that the relevant causal structure contains no directed causal influences between the parties that share the quantum system, which implies that `steering' is not a form of action-at-a-distance, but rather is a form of inference through a common cause.
+Our approach is conceptually motivated by a particular perspective on EPR correlations arising from the language of causal modelling~\cite{pearl2000causality,Wood_2015}.
+In this approach, it is assumed that the relevant causal structure contains no directed causal influences between the parties that share the quantum system, which implies that `steering' is not a form of action-at-a-distance, but rather is a form of inference through a nonclassical common cause.
 This view leads to a `resource theory of steering' which is distinct from that proposed in previous works~\cite{gallego2015resource}.
 Our approach follows the recent developments of resource theories for studying nonclassicality of common-cause processes wherein the free operations are local operations and shared randomness (LOSR)~\cite{de2014nonlocality, geller2014quantifying, gallego2017nonlocality, acin2012randomness, cowpie, schmid2020standard, schmid2020type, rosset2020type}.

 We now motivate our approach and compare it to prior approaches.
 Readers already familiar with the conceptual framework of Refs.~\cite{cowpie,schmid2020standard} may wish to skip to Section~\ref{sec:intro-summary}, where we summarize our main technical results.